 - 2. Question No. 1 covering whole syllabus will consists of 10 short answer questions carrying 2 marks each. - 3.
 Question No. 2 to 5, each of 20 marks, will be framed by taking one question from each unit.
-There will be an internal choice within the unit.

 Introduction to Data Warehousing :Introduction, Data Warehouse, importance and functions, Multidimensional Data Model, Data Marting and it's usage, Cost of data marting, Metadata, Data Warehouse Architecture, Building a Data warehouse Implementation, Further Development.
 Planning and Project Management of Data Warehouse.